-Signs & Symptoms of Giardia in Dogs
+Giardia in Dogs

-- Acute diarrhea
+Acute diarrhea (very watery diarrhea)

-- Mucus and red blood in diarrhea
+Mucus and red blood in diarrhea

 Giardia is usually associated with diarrhea, as it is the most common clinical symptom of giardia infection, and infected dogs can produce large amounts of watery feces.
 Less common symptoms include decreased appetite, abdominal discomfort, and vomiting.
 In rare cases, dogs may strain to defecate and even pass red blood and mucus in their stool.
 However, most dogs infected will be asymptomatic, which means they will show no signs of the disease but can pass it on to other animals.

-- Drinking contaminated water
+Drinking contaminated water

-- Licking contaminated surfaces
+Licking contaminated surfaces

-- Eating contaminated food
+Eating contaminated food

-- Consuming contaminated feces
+Consuming contaminated feces

 There are two stages of the life cycle of giardia: cysts and trophozoites.
-Trophozoites, the active feeding stage, attach to the small intestine to feed and multiply.
-They then encyst, and these cysts pass in the feces of infected animals.
+Trophozoites, the active feeding stage, attach to the host’s small intestine to feed and multiply.
+They then encyst, and these cysts are passed in the feces of infected animals.
 Sometimes, these feces end up in bodies of water.
 Giardia in humans got the nickname “beaver fever” after a group of hikers drank from water that had been contaminated with giardia from the resident beavers.
 Once in the environment, giardia cysts are then consumed by new hosts.

 Cysts can survive for weeks in the environment.
 They are quite resistant, which means as an infected animal passes more cysts, the number of cysts in the environment increases.

-Diagnosing Giardia in Dogs
+Giardia in puppies

 Both cysts and trophozoites pass in the feces of infected dogs.
 While only the cysts can infect other animals, cysts and trophozoites can help veterinarians identify giardia under a microscope.